DhavalkumarPatel/ImageClassification-with-Pytorch-Ray/README.md

 That's where Ray steps in.
 This remarkable framework offers distributed computing capabilities that enable us to train colossal models swiftly.
 It eliminates the need for expertise in infrastructure management, taking care of the heavy lifting.
 Moreover, transitioning from local development to a cloud environment is a breeze with Ray; no drastic code changes required.
 For an in-depth understanding of the framework, I urge you to refer to their documentation.
 In this implementation, an end-to-end machine learning pipeline is implemented for an image classification task using the ResNet50 model with pretrained weights.
 Data preparation, Model Training and Tuning are done with the help of Ray.
 In addition, **[mlflow](https://mlflow.org/)** is used for experiment tracking and **[Gradio](https://www.gradio.app/)** for model serving.

 ## Getting Started
 Follow the steps outlined in the notebook on understanding how to run the required modules.

-Demo Screenshot:
+Example of how to run the modules is given below.

+**Model Training:**
+python train_engine.py

+**Model Tuning:**
+python tune_engine.py

+**Model Evaluation:**
+python evaluate_engine.py --experiment-name "tuning-resnet-1693749273"

+**Model Serving with Gradio:** python serve_engine.py --experiment_name "tuning-resnet-1693749273"

+**GRADIO DEMO SCREENSHOT:**:
 <img src="https://github.com/DhavalkumarPatel/ImageClassification-with-Pytorch-Ray/blob/main/notebooks/demo.png">